Siteimprove/CMS-plugin-Wordpress/tests/live/README.md

 The runner must reach the Siteimprove API, SDK and identity services.
 The crawled website itself is not visited: its URL is used as the plugin's normal mapping context.
-Whether an unrelated existing crawled site can serve as that context for this local fixture remains unverified with the real service.
+Whether an unrelated existing crawled site can serve as that context for this local fixture was verified by the PR64 live runs.

 ## What the test does